enervee/sentry-django-settings/README.md

 This is a package for Django that allows you to add Sentry integration by adding a Django setting.

+This relies on your project being a Git repository for Sentry's release tag.

 ## Installation

 `pip install django_sentry`